carolina-martinez/TFM/README.md

-This proyect contains the neccessay code to install and deploy a YOLOv5 model to detect people wearing masks, not wearing masks and incorreclty wearing masks.
+This project contains the neccessary code to install and deploy a YOLOv5 model to detect people wearing masks, not wearing masks and incorrectly wearing masks.
 This script has the ability to make an access control application.
 Compatible with Jetson Nano.

 <summary>Install</summary>